BigQuery is a powerful data warehousing tool and a popular choice among engineering teams looking to work with massive amounts of data.

 Among respondents in a 2023 Oomnitza Survey, a staggering 53% spent at least 10% of their annual budget on underutilized, unmanaged, or unused cloud resources; 19% wasted at least 20% of their budget.

-This is a significant amount of dollars gone to waste that could be better used for other business priorities.
+This is a significant amount of dollars going to waste that could be better used for other business priorities.
 With the increasing adoption of cloud services like BigQuery, it’s crucial for you to implement cost optimization strategies to ensure you are not overspending on cloud resources.

 In this article, we will examine the best practices for optimizing BigQuery costs, including strategies for managing data storage and query usage.